christinaknha/GroupGitHubAssignment/README.md

 ![My pet rat Cookie](https://lh3.googleusercontent.com/pw/AMWts8AEdbBQsQFrnPSDW5UfrD7soB5dHMr8GsHOnpg97apMJu_tlFNGo6dwu4pt4K6gtCBG7t2CPvLxiNDXoCz8nTDbb0Lf36YWraA_MJo1afLxiF_Esru4UiYfwhrPCql4GpErKcCWAUKdemRJDDNPYPjlGg=w929-h866-no?authuser=0)

 ## Alexander Forward
-This week I learned how to use _git through visual_ to collaborate with my team.
-This skills will definitely come in handy in teh future when I am working with other on the same project.
+This week I learned how to use _git through visual studio_ to collaborate with my team.
+This skill will definitely come in handy in the future when I am working with others on the same project.

 ![What I feel like when my code compiles the first time](https://wallpapersmug.com/download/320x480/54e690/spaceman-fantasy-clouds-art.jpg)